-This course, integrated with Leadership 200 and CE 200, is a contributor to the development and assessment of the Leadership, Teamwork, and Organizational Management Outcome.
+This course, integrated with Leadership 200 and CE200, is a contributor to the development and assessment of the Leadership, Teamwork, and Organizational Management outcome.
+CE and CL courses are taught within a 10 lesson block scheduled during the academic day.

-Character and Leadership (C&L) 300.
+Character and Leadership (CL)300.
 0(0).
-This program advances second-class cadets' understanding of the Awareness, Reasoning, Deciding, Acting (ARDA) Model from the Center for Character and Leadership Development's conceptual framework, "Developing Leaders of Character", through focusing on owning, engaging, and practicing habits of thought and action in a team leadership context.
+This program, executed within the 8-lesson course block for CE300, develops cadet skills and attitudes related to the Leader of Character Framework outlined in the USAF Academy Manual 36-3526, Developing Leaders of Character at USAFA, through focusing on owning, engaging, and practicing habits of thought and action in a team leadership context.
 The importance of trust, loyalty, and commitment in maintaining a healthy culture and climate is also addressed to enhance their ability to effectively fulfill their role as team leaders and stewards of culture and climate in the Cadet Wing.
 Pass/Fail.
-Prereq: Officership 200.
-Sem hrs: 0 fall and spring.
+Prereq: CL200.
+Sem hrs: 0 fall or spring.
+Assessment: Closed-book test.
+Grading criteria: Each cadet must complete each closed-book test and score at least 75% to meet USAFA Graduation requirements.

-This course, integrated with Leadership 300 and CE 300, is a contributor to the development and assessment of the Leadership, Teamwork, and Organizational Management Outcome.
+This course, integrated with Leadership 300 and CE300, is a contributor to the development and assessment of the Leadership, Teamwork, and Organizational Management Outcome.
+CE and CL courses are taught within a 10 lesson block scheduled during the academic day.